 ProjectManager is award-winning project management software that helps create, execute and track your business plan to ensure that it results in success.
 With it, you can lay out the day-to-day operations of your business and invite members of your team to collaborate and manage your resources.

 Gantt Charts to Plan

 On our Gantt view, you can add tasks, their duration and their priority and this information automatically populates the project timeline.
 With this powerful tool, you’ll be able to get a bird’s-eye view of your entire business plan, laid out in chronological order.

 Dashboards to Track

-As you work your way to making your small business plan a reality, you’ll need a tool to ensure that you’re on the right track.
-With our real-time dashboard, you can view updates to the status of your tasks.
+As you work your way to making your business plan a reality, you’ll need a tool to ensure that you’re on the right track.
+With our real-time dashboard, you can view updates on the status of your tasks.
 Our dashboard also automatically calculates costs and other important KPIs and displays them in scannable graphs and charts.